 Contactless Drop-off of goods for sale – by appointment

-We are now receiving goods at Abbeys Burwood by appointment .
+We receive goods at Abbeys Burwood by appointment only.
 Booking times are available on Tuesdays and Wednesdays 9am to 4.30pm, Fridays 9am – 12pm and Saturdays 9am to 3.30pm.

 Here’s how it works: